 cARTwheels Program Grants for North Carolina Schools

 Dancing Drum is honored to be selected as a featured Teaching Artist for the North Carolina Arts Council's cARTwheels program.
-This grant funding will enable schools across North Carolina to host Dancing Drum's 3-Day "Drumming Up Character" Workshop-to-Performance (W2P) program during the 2023-24 school year.
+This grant funding will enable schools across North Carolina to host Dancing Drum's 3-Day "Drumming Up Character" Workshop-to-Performance (W2P) program during next school year.

 We've been receiving lots of questions about what the program entails, and this webpage should help answer some of those questions.
 If you're interested in applying for the Arts Council funding, please read through this page.
 If you have any additional questions, feel free reach out to us at info@dancingdrum.com or call (504) 941-1378.